pradipneupane/statistical_exploratory/README.md

 The data has been processed and has only extracted only beak_depths for 1975 and 2012 and is available in beak_depth_1975_2012.txt

+This repos contains original .ipynb format and also the html format of those .ipynb